akclifto/Retrospective_Toolkit/WebDesign.md

 - **Fontend:**
   - React.JS would be the best framework as it is used widely in industry and was also a technology that was suggested by our sponsor.
 It also has fantastic documentation and a large community around it which has created many libraries to make development work with react easier.
     -  GraphQL or REST for fetching data
   - Vue.JS is another fantastic framework.
-It is not as widely used as react, but it seems it can accomplish everything react can and it seems it can be easier to develop in.
+It is not as widely used as react, but it can accomplish everything react can and it seems it can be easier to develop in.
 - **Backend:**
   - Node.JS with Express.JS
     - This is pretty much the standard and would be the easiest to get up and running as Heroku and firebase both support Node.JS applications out of the box.